chrispsheehan/fargate-auto-scaled-backend/README.md

 ## cpu autoscaling

 ECS will auto-scale when CPU reaching upper and lower limits.
+CPU is for entire ECS service.

 Simulate a load on the ECS service with `curl [url]/dev/stress-cpu/50/10`.
-This example will run 50% CPU load for 10 seconds.
+This example will run 50% CPU load for 10 seconds on .

 This will trigger a cloudwatch alarm which will in turn trigger the auto-scaling rule(s).